 3. Criminal Justice

-Criminal justice can be a great field of study for those students who were always fascinated by the law.
-While a criminal justice major is excellent preparation for law school, it’s not the only path you can follow.
+Criminal justice can be a great career idea for those students who were always fascinated by the law.
+While a criminal justice major is an excellent preparation for law school, it’s not the only path you can follow.

 A Bachelor’s or Master’s in criminal justice can prepare you for law enforcement careers, graduate study in several fields like sociology, activism, and advocacy work for disenfranchised populations like domestic violence victims.